stevekinney/stevekinney.net/src/courses/storybook/writing-stories.md

 If you run Storybook using `npm run storybook`, you'll see something like the following:

-![A basic button story in Storybook](../../assets/storybook-basic-button-story.png) It's not much to look at, but it's our first story.
+![A basic button story in Storybook](../../assets/storybook-basic-button-story.png) It's not much to look at, but it's our first story and I suppose that we had to start somewhere, right?

 ## Using `args`

 Instead of rendering the component itself, you can choose to use to an `args` object that will be used for the `props` of the component being rendered in the story.
+This takes advantage of [Storybook's Component Story Format](https://storybook.js.org/docs/api/csf).

 ```tsx
 export const Primary: Story = {